genotrance/px/README.md

   --useragent=  proxy:useragent=
   Override or send User-Agent header on client's behalf

+  --username=  proxy:username=
+  Authentication to use when SSPI is unavailable.
+Format is domain\username Service name "Px" and this username are used to retrieve the password using Python keyring.
+Px only retrieves credentials and storage should be done directly in the keyring backend.
+    On Windows, Credential Manager is the backed and can be accessed from Control Panel > User Accounts > Credential Manager > Windows Credentials.
+    Create a generic credential with Px as the network address, this username and corresponding password.

   --workers=  settings:workers=
   Number of parallel workers (processes).
 Valid integer, default: 2